Withdrawing the offer

 – the name and contact details of the dispute resolution scheme of which the credit provider is a member; and

-The credit provider must also provide the debtor with a further notice detailing the changes to the credit contract if the credit provider and debtor agreed to change the contract (s 73(1) NCC).
+If the credit provider and debtor agree to change the contract, the credit provider must give the debtor a notice detailing the changes to the credit contract (s 73(1)).
 The notice must be provided within 30 days from the date of the agreement to change.

 If the credit provider rejects an application under section 72(4) or does not respond to the application within the timeframes required under section 72(5), the debtor can apply to the dispute resolution scheme of which the credit provider is a member for assistance in resolving the dispute (see “Solving disputes with creditors” in Unauthorised transactions and ePayments Code).

-A credit provider that rejects a hardship application will not be allowed to take enforcement action within 14 days from the day the credit provider has given its notice of rejection (s 72(4)(b) NCC).
+A credit provider that rejects a hardship application will not be allowed to take enforcement action within 14 days from the day the credit provider has given its notice of rejection (s 72(4)(b)).

-The debtor can apply to a court for an order that the credit provider change the contract (s 74 NCC).
+The debtor can apply to a court for an order that the credit provider change the contract (s 74).
 An application under section 74 can only be made if the debtor has already applied to the credit provider for the change under section 72 of the NCC.

-Under section 88 of the National Credit Code, the credit provider cannot issue legal proceedings or repossess or take any other enforcement action unless:
+Under section 88 of the NCC, the credit provider cannot issue legal proceedings or repossess or take any other enforcement action unless:

-•the credit provider has given to the debtor and guarantor, or posted to the debtor’s and guarantor’s last known address, a default notice allowing the debtor a period of at least 30 days to remedy the default (it is important for this reason to keep the credit provider informed in writing of any change of address);
+• the credit provider has given to the debtor and guarantor, or posted to the debtor’s and guarantor’s last known address, a default notice allowing the debtor a period of at least 30 days to remedy the default (so it is important for this reason to keep the credit provider informed in writing of any change of address);

 The section 88 notice must set out certain information that will help the debtor protect their rights, including: